hackpro4005/win-jailbreak/README.md

 Step 1: Flash a bootable iso to a usb drive

-Step 3: Shut down windows and boot to your usb
+Step 2: Shut down windows and boot to your usb

-Step 4: Rename TrustedInstaller.exe
+Step 3: Rename TrustedInstaller.exe

-Step 5: Shut down and boot back into Windows
+Step 4: Shut down and boot back into Windows

-Step 6:Install psexec
+Step 5: Run the payload as admin

-Step 7: Run the payload with psexec as system
+Step 6: Rename trustedinstaller back to its original name